 Get Ready Day planning tips for your event

-Get Ready Day 2013 will be observed Tuesday, Sept.
-17, and it will be time to celebrate!
+Get Ready Day will be a time to celebrate!
 Help Americans prepare themselves, their families and their communities for all emergencies and disasters.
 APHA's Get Ready campaign can help you plan your Get Ready Day activities.

 Here are some ideas on what you can do: